dkfz-unite/unite-feed-omics/Docs/api-models-sample.md

 - Limitations: Should be greater than 0
 - Example: `2`

-**`cells_number`** - Number of cells in the sample.
+**`cells`** - Number of cells in the sample.
-- Notes: Available for single cell RNA sequenicng dat only.
+- Notes: Available for single cell RNA sequenicng analysis only.
 - Type: _Integer_
 - Limitations: Should be greater than 1
 - Example: `1000`

-**`genes_model`** - Genes model used for the analysis.
-- Notes: Available for single cell RNA sequenicng data only.
-Usually model names is known, but if not, it can be calculated as MD5 hash of alphabetically ordered gene symbols.
-- Type: _String_
-- Limitations: Maximum length 100
-- Example: `"Ensembl v99"`

 **`resources`** - Resources associated with the sample.
 - Type: _Array_